 The main cause of periodontal disease is bacterial plaque, the sticky, colorless film that constantly forms on your teeth.
 This plaque causes your gums to become swollen and tender.
 The plaque builds up on the teeth, causing the gums to become red and sensitive.
 In this early stage, it is known as gingivitis.
 Surprisingly, gingivitis is very common, it affects more than 50% of the population.
 Gingivitis is a reversible condition if you follow a daily hygiene routine: Flossing and brushing your teeth daily and using non-alcohol mouthwash (like Lumineaux or RiseWell, available in our office).

 Discover minimally invasive LASER Gum Treatment for less pain and faster healing!
-We use Waterlase Express and Biolase Epic-X.
+We use Waterlase Express and Biolase Epic-X Lasers.

 Untreated gingivitis can advance to periodontitis, in which the gums separate from the teeth, forming pockets (spaces between the teeth and gums).
 When the bacterial plaque enters into these pockets, the area becomes infected.
 Although there isn't much pain associated with gum disease, the consequences can be just as serious and discomforting, and it shouldn't be ;left untreated.